 For proper lubrication of skin and hair, our body depends on sebaceous glands which sit just under your skin these glands secrete an oily substance called sebum which coats your skin and hair to prevent them from drying.

 Oil travels up hair follicles and out through your pores onto the surface of your skin, your hair follicles routinely shed dead skin cells which oil carries out of your body.

 When your body produces extra oil and dead skin cells they can stick together and clog your pores resulting in skin blemishes.
-Then bacteria that normally exists in small amounts on your skin can flourish in the sebum in the clogged pore leading to inflammation depending on where the clog is located and if you have swelling then acne may appear as whiteheads.
+Then bacteria that normally exist in small amounts on your skin can flourish in the sebum in the clogged pore leading to inflammation depending on where the clog is located and if you have swelling then acne may appear as whiteheads.